+The Company received a dividend of £0.4m from Gemserv Limited in the year and all shares held have been transferred out.

-MRA Services Company Limited entered into voluntary liquidation on 5 May 2022.
-The Company has a 0.36% holding in the liquidated company which has been impaired as at 31 March 2022.
-The Directors have reviewed the recoverability of the carrying value of the remaining investments at 31 March 2022 and are satisfied that the carrying amount is not more than the recoverable amount.
+The Directors have reviewed the recoverability of the carrying value of the investments at 31 March 2023 and are satisfied that the carrying amount is not more than the recoverable amount.